CumpsD/swappy/README.md

 ![a](https://github.com/CumpsD/swappy/raw/main/assets/step1.png "a")

-Note: The 0x...is a Swappy reference number for the bot.
+Note: The *0x...* is a Swappy reference number for the bot.
 This is the only information that a user can use beside referencing on chain data to query about the swap request.

 ![a](https://github.com/CumpsD/swappy/raw/main/assets/step2.png "a")
 ![a](https://github.com/CumpsD/swappy/raw/main/assets/step3.png "a")